zack2016/smarthome/doc/user/source/release/1_x_x.rst

   * Able to read knxproj and opc files for comparison of GroupAddresses
   * Adjusted plugin version
   * Added support thread
+  * update docs and set js+css resource to local source
+  * Modified prompts in web interface to be usable on (tablet) devices with smaller viewport (1024 pixels wide)

+* kodi:

+  * expand valid list for kodi_item

 * lirc: